Samuel1997shuai/SHAP_PHENOTYPING/README.md

 - **Extracted Feature**: `Vegetation index` (e.g., NDVI, EVI, GNDVI) — These indices are computed from multi-spectral bands to quantitatively assess vegetation coverage, growth dynamics, and environmental stress levels.

 ### 2. RGB Images
-This is a standard visible-light image composed of Red, Green, and Blue channels, which reflects the natural visual appearance of research objects and contains rich color and texture information for phenotypic analysis.
+This is a standard visible-light image composed of Red, Green, and Blue channels, which reflects the natural visual appearance of research objects and contains rich color and texture information for phenotypic analysis.Example datasets are available in the directory [resource/data/RGB/RUGAO/2024](./resource/data/RGB/RUGAO/2024).

 <div align=center><img src="resource/rgb.png"></div>
 <div align=center>Figure 2: RGB Image</div>